DevMountain/qa_student_assignments/units/unit_2_engineering/2.04/sp2.04.2.md

 ## Summary

 If we run tests and don't let anyone know the results, was running the tests worthwhile?
-REporting is extremely important.
+Reporting is extremely important.
 It is possible to have automated tests automatically report their results.
 In this exercise, however, you'll be sketching out a test summary report from some automated tests.